7RU7H/Archive/Brain-Hacking/Problem-Solving/Problem-Solving.md

 [YouTube - How to solve any problem - Maths Sorcerer](https://www.youtube.com/watch?v=T9SONj3fHz0):
 1. You have to understand the problem
 2. Find the connection between the data and the unknown.
 You may be obliged to consider auxiliary problems if an immediate connection cannot be found.
-You should obtain eventually a plan of the s1olution.
+You should obtain eventually a plan of the solution.
 3. Carry out your plan
 4. Examine the solution obtained